Director of Marketing and Communications

 Traits and Characteristics

+Long Wharf Theatre is looking to build a boundary-breaking future and is seeking a visionary leader to support the company’s evolution.
 As the company enters a new era, the Director of Marketing and Communications will lead from a place of collaboration.
-They will provide focused and strategic leadership that is grounded in rigor, curiosity, and joy.
-Guided by the core pillars of artistic innovation, radical inclusion, and revolutionary partnerships, the Director of Marketing and Communications will be a visionary leader who will bring collaboration, curiosity, and rigor to the marketing team.
-Long Wharf Theatre is looking to build a boundary-breaking future and is seeking a visionary leader to support the company’s evolution.
-They will exhibit a commitment to life-long learning with a healthy disregard for the status quo and a relentless curiosity.
+They will provide focused and strategic leadership that is grounded in creativity, rigor, curiosity, and joy.
+Guided by the core pillars of artistic innovation, radical inclusion, and kaleidoscopic partnerships, they will exhibit a commitment to life-long learning with a healthy disregard for the status quo and a relentless curiosity.
+The Director of Marketing and Communications will be hungry to think outside the box and have a passion for activating fresh and potent channels of communication with a vast variety of people.
+They will boldly and effectively message the unique role LWT plays in the dynamic civic life of the city.
 This individual will be a collaborative senior leader and an organized project manager with a robust understanding of organizational culture and change management.
 The Director of Marketing and Communications will be a participative manager who inspires a team by modeling behavior that achieves revenue goals through integrated marketing plans and a commitment to reaching new audiences.
-They will effectively communicate with judicious directness, both internally and externally.
+They will keep integrity in sharp focus at all times and effectively communicate with judicious directness, both internally and externally.

 Other key competencies include:

-Collaboration – The drive to work empathetically and effectively with others towards a common goal that benefits the team.
+Collaboration – The capability to work empathetically and effectively with others towards a common goal that benefits the team.

 Creativity and Innovation – The ability to imagine, research, and implement new approaches, processes, and systems to achieve organizational goals.
 A willingness to suggest calculated risks as an active pathway to reach beyond what has been accomplished in the past.